ICAERUS-EU/.github/profile/README.md

   - `git commit -m "Extracting plant images for model #1"`
   - `git push`
 - Create a `.gitignore` to avoid uploading images or other data

-## Update your models information
-If you add a new model to your UC repository, please, create a `platform.json` inside your repo following the template included in [Icaerus_Template](https://github.com/ICAERUS-EU/icaerus-repo-template).
-Then fill in the required information of your model to the file in your repo.
-This information will be used to upload the [ICAERUS platform](https://icaerus.eu/icaerus-platform/).

 ## Authors